Greenhouse Success Stories Podcast with OGVG — Episode 3

 2. Trade & Export Vulnerabilities

 The export market is critical for Ontario greenhouse growers.
 A large portion of production goes to the U.S. market; tariffs, trade disruptions, or regulatory misalignment can deal major blows to profitability.
-For example, Lee noted that short-term tariffs cost the Ontario sector over $6 million in a matter of days.
+Lee noted that short-term tariffs cost the Ontario sector over $6 million in a matter of days.

 3. Regulatory Red Tape & Limited Crop Protection Tools